-Anyone setting up a new company starts from scratch when it comes to a number of issues.
-Be it the name, the brand, the financing, structural issues and - particularly important in our domain - the tools to be used.
+If you start a new company, you start from scratch when it comes to some topics.
+Be it with the name, the brand, the financing, structural issues and – especially important in our domain – also with the tools that are to be used.

-One of the core applications for our business is, of course, CRM.
-We decided in favour of Hubspot relatively quickly.
-The Hubspot CRM offers everything we need as a start-up in the service sector to manage our (potential) customers.
-Hubspot not only offers a comprehensive CRM solution, but also a CMS module including a blog with the free tools.
-After a short phase of analysing from Cuno, it was clear to us that we would use it to implement our website.
-In this blog post, I would like to discuss the advantages and disadvantages of the Hubspot CMS and show you how we built our website with it in just a few days.
+One of the core applications for our business is logically CRM.
+Here we decided relatively quickly on Hubspot.
+The Hubspot CRM offers everything we need as a start-up in the service sector for the management of our (potential) customers.
+Hubspot not only offers a comprehensive CRM solution, but also a CMS module including a blog with the Free Tools.
+After a short analysis phase of Cuno, it was clear to us that we would implement our website with it.
+In this blog post, I’d like to talk about the pros and cons of the Hubspot CMS and how we used it to build our website in just a few days.

 Technology

-The cloud-based Hubspot CMS offers much of what we know from familiar content management systems.
-As with enterprise solutions such as AEM, Magnolia or Sitecore, content is structured on pages and components.
+The cloud-based Hubspot CMS offers much of what we know from well-known content management systems.
+The structuring of the content takes place, as is the case with enterprise solutions such as AEM, Magnolia or Sitecore, on pages and components.
 Both can be created in any form as so-called templates (for pages) and modules (for components).
 The whole thing is encapsulated in a theme.
-As known from the WordPress world, there are also ready-made themes for Hubspot, which can be used to create a website in just a few clicks.
-However, you can also develop such themes yourself, which is what we did for our website.
+As known from the WordPress world, there are also ready-made themes for Hubspot, which can be used to create a website directly in just a few clicks.
+But such themes can also be developed by yourself, which we did for our website.

 Bulma

 The Hubspot CMS is based on a very outdated Bootstrap version.
-Bootstrap is probably the best known, largest and most powerful CSS framework.
-Not the right one for our relatively small website.
-That's why we opted for Bulma.
+Bootstrap is probably the most famous, largest and most powerful CSS framework.
+Not the right thing for our relatively small appearance.
+That’s why we chose Bulma .
 Bulma is lightweight, simple and also already equipped with some basic components that fit perfectly with the ideas of our website.
-Contrary to Hubspot's idea of developing CSS (and JavaScript) directly in Hubspot, we opted for a variant in which we create the frontend independently of the Hubspot CMS in a frontend prototype and load the resulting artefacts into the CMS using the Hubspot CLI tool.
+Contrary to Hubspot’s idea of developing CSS (and JavaScript) directly in Hubspot, we decided on a variant in which we create the frontend independently of the Hubspot CMS in a frontend prototype and load the resulting artifacts into the CMS using the Hubspot CLI tool .

 Hubspot Design Manager

-In the Hubspot Design Manager, the entire website can be developed in the browser.
-The page layouts and components are located in the templates and modules folders.undefined-2
+In Hubspot Design Manager, the entire website can be developed in the browser.
+Under the templates and modules folders are the page layouts and components.

-The proprietary HubL syntax, which takes some time getting used to, is used as the templating language.
-Components (or modules) can be easily configured in the Design Manager and also imported or exported via the Hubspot CLI.
+The proprietary HubL syntax is used as the templating language, which takes some getting used to.
+Components (or modules) can be easily configured in the Design Manager and can also be imported or exported via Hubspot CLI.

 Hubspot CLI

-The Hubspot CLI can be used to synchronise the files of a Hubspot theme with the local file system.
+With the Hubspot CLI, the files of a Hubspot theme can be synchronized with the local file system.
 To do this, the Hubspot CLI tool must be installed and configured.
-You can then use the hs fetch command on the command line to export content from Hubspot or use the hs upload command to import files back into Hubspot.
-We use the Hubspot CLI for versioning in GIT and - as already mentioned above - for uploading the frontend assets, but also to be able to carry out the development status from the DEV to the PROD instance in Hubspot.
+You can then use the hs fetch command to export content from Hubspot via the command line, or use the hs upload command to import files back into Hubspot.
+We use the Hubspot CLI for versioning in GIT as well as – as already mentioned above – for uploading the frontend assets, but also to be able to carry out the development status from the DEV to the PROD instance in Hubspot.

 Advantages

-With the Hubspot CMS, a fully functional website can be created in just a few days.
-The templates and modules include concepts familiar from the enterprise world, which also work surprisingly well.
-Multiple page languages can also be easily set up and maintained.
-Overall, the content editor is impressive anyway.
+With the Hubspot CMS, you can create a fully functional website in just a few days.
+With templates and modules, concepts known from the enterprise world are included, which also work surprisingly well.
+Multiple site languages can also be easily set up and maintained.
+Overall, the content editor is convincing anyway.
 It offers some nice features such as the preview view (with sendable link) for unpublished pages.

-The platform is also fast; thanks to caching, not only images (from the simple media library) but also any static content is delivered quickly.
-A blog module is also included and forms can be integrated into the website with so-called landing pages, which can be used for integration into the CRM (Web to Lead).
+The platform is also fast, thanks to caching, not only images (from the simple media library), but also any static content are delivered quickly.
+For this purpose, a blog module is included and forms can be integrated into the website with so-called landing pages, which can be used to integrate into CRM (Web to Lead).

 Last but not least, it is also possible to create different environments.
-As mentioned above, we use a DEV and PROD environment, but it would also be possible to create further development instances.
+As mentioned above, we use a DEV and PROD environment, but it would also be possible to create additional development instances.

 Disadvantages

-In the free version of the CMS, the number of pages is limited to 50, which is currently (still) sufficient for us.
-Unfortunately, there are no page hierarchies in the free version, so our pages are all at the same level hierarchically.
-However, a custom "breadcrumb component" and manually adding the pages to main navigation points can help here.undefined-3
+In the free version of the CMS, the number of pages is limited to 50 pages, which is currently (still) sufficient for us.
+Unfortunately, there are no page hierarchies in the free version, so our pages are all hierarchically on the same level.
+However, a custom “breadcrumb component” and manual addition of pages to main navigation points provide a remedy here.

-Similarly, more complex developments (e.g. translation of labels, reusability of content) are rather time-consuming or only possible with workarounds.
-The Hubl syntax, which is very cumbersome in some respects, is only of limited help here.
+Likewise, more complex developments (e.g. translation of labels, reusability of content) are rather time-consuming or only possible with workarounds.
+Here, the Hubl syntax, which is very cumbersome in some points, only helps to a limited extent.

-Precisely because of the disadvantages mentioned above, Hubspot does not scale in the free version and - as expected - you will eventually reach its limits or have to update to the somewhat more expensive professional version.
-It must also always be borne in mind that a SaaS CMS always has certain limitations and these are then difficult to expand/extend.
+Precisely because of the disadvantages mentioned above, Hubspot does not scale in the free version and – as expected – you reach your limits at some point or would have to update to the somewhat more expensive Professional version.
+Likewise, it must always be kept in mind that a SaaS CMS always has certain limitations and these are then difficult to expand/supplement.

-For these reasons, we recommend choosing Hubspot's CMS in small and easily predictable cases (and only in combination with the Hubspot CRM) (where we are of course also happy to provide support!).
+For these reasons, we recommend choosing Hubspot’s CMS in small cases that are easy to estimate in terms of scope (and only in combination with the Hubspot CRM) (where we are of course also happy to provide support!).

-However, if it is known from the outset that the CMS will grow in terms of functionality, will not be the only channel for digital content or should integrate well with or into other systems, we recommend placing the CMS in a composable architecture accordingly and choosing a product designed for this purpose.
+However, if it is already known from the beginning that the CMS will grow in terms of functionality, will not be the only channel for digital content or should be easy to integrate into or with other systems, we recommend placing the CMS in a composable architecture accordingly and choosing a product intended for it.